 $15 – Water Jug

-Can’t forget about water storage.
+Don’t forget about water storage.
 I’d recommend at least a 5-gallon jug made out of hard plastic.
 I’ve used those collapsible carriers in the past and they always ended up springing a leak.
+Avoid them.

 I personally use the 7-gallon Reliance water jug from REI, which has held up great.